-Date Policy or decision Equality issues we Action taken or considered changes made Feb 2018 SEND policy SEND Reform 2014 Training/information; Structured conversations to include parents and pupils more effectively; New proformas for children with SEND, including pupil passports, considering individual needs more carefully.
-Jan 2018 Accessibility Policy Equality of access to the school site and all areas of the curriculum.
-No changes required Nov 2017 Child Protection & Safeguarding Ensure that all staff have the relevant training, so that all SLT level 3 and 4 training up to date.
-Level 2 training for all children will receive a similar response when speaking to an adult about an area of staff concern.
+Date Policy or decision Equality issues we considered Action taken or changes made Feb 2022 SEND policy SEND Reform 2014 Training/information; Structured conversations to include parents and pupils more effectively; Whole school provision map to give overview of SEND needs in the school Nov 2021 Child Protection & Safeguarding Policy Ensure that all staff have the relevant training, so that all children will receive a similar response when speaking to an adult about an area of concern.
+SLT level 3 and 4 training up to date.
+Level 2 training for all staff April 2021 Disability Equality Scheme To ensure no pupil is disadvantaged in their access to the curriculum and school